adamzwickey/todos-docs/docs/todos-workshop/README.md

 ### Git Repository for application config

-First things first is getting a git-repo that you have read/write access to to save and pull app configs from.
+First things first is getting a git-repo that you have read/write access on to save and pull app configs.

 * If forking from github is an option then [fork this repository](https://github.com/corbtastik/todos-config) and clone into your samples working directory.
 After the clone your samples working directory should look like so.  *Note* you may need to remove the existing `todos-config` folder in your samples working directory first.